PubInv/Ox/README.md

 This particular project of NASA will improve life support technology in space, but may eventually greatly improve global health.

+An unlisted [YouTube video](https://youtu.be/1nq-Mw7jZ5A) has been uploaded that shows this work in progress as of September, 2022.

 ## How to run

 At present, this code does little (for the NASA COG project).
 We intend